dariocazzani/CarND-PID-Control-Project/README.md

 ## Adjusting the speed

-It is common sense to slow down when we need to curve, so I played around with a simple formula that would increase the throttle when the car is driving straight, and decrease the throttle viceversa.
+It is common sense to slow down when we need to curve, so I played around with a simple formula that would increase the throttle when the car is driving straight, and decrease the throttle otherwise.

      throttle = (1 - fabs(steer_value)) * 0.25 + 0.25;